SalomePlatform/adao/doc/examples.rst

     print

-The augmented YACS scheme can be saved (overwriting the generated scheme if the simple "*Save*" command or button is used, or with a new name).
+The augmented YACS scheme can be saved (overwriting the generated scheme if the simple "*Save*" command or button are used, or with a new name).
 Then, classically in YACS, it have to be prepared for run, and then executed.
-After completion, the printing on standard output is available in the "*YACS Container Log*", obtained throught the right click menu of the "*proc*" window in the YACS scheme as shown below:
+After completion, the printing on standard output is available in the "*YACS Container Log*", obtained through the right click menu of the "*proc*" window in the YACS scheme as shown below:

   .. _yacs_containerlog: